 Carolina Guzman (High School student, currently an undergrad at UTSA)

 Davyani Srivastava (SPUR student, currently an undergrad at Univ of Tulsa, Oklahoma)

-Maeveen Riordan (Research Assistant, joint with Dr. Bhat, currently MD at UC Denver)
+Maeveen Riordan (Research Assistant, joint with Dr. Bhat, currently MD, Internal Medicine at Aurora, CO)

 Monahan Vargas, E. J., Matamoros, A. J., Qiu, J., Jan, C. H., Wang, Q., Gorczyca, D., Han, T. W., Weissman, J. S., Jan, Y. N., Banerjee, S. and Song, Y. (2020).
 The microtubule regulator ringer functions downstream from the RNA repair/splicing pathway to promote axon regeneration.
 Genes and Dev.
 34: 1-15. doi:10.1101/gad.331330.119

 Shi, Q., Lin, Y. Q., Saliba, A., Xie, J., Neely, G. G. and Banerjee, S. (2019).
 Tubulin Polymerization Promoting Protein, Ringmaker, and MAP1B Homolog Futsch Coordinate Microtubule Organization and Synaptic Growth.
 Frontiers in Cell Neurosci.
 13:192. doi: 10.3389/fncel.2019.00192 .

 Banerjee, S. and Riordan, M. (2018).
 Coordinated Regulation of Axonal Microtubule Organization and Transport by Drosophila Neurexin and BMP Pathway.

 Banerjee, S., Mino, R., Fisher, E. and Bhat, M.A.
 (2017).
 A Versatile Genetic Tool to Study Midline Glia Function in the Drosophila CNS.
 Developmental Biology, 429(1):35-43.